 Your lender will Fund your Loan.

 Once you have signed your loan documents and they are returned to the lender, they are reviewed or “audited” for completeness.
 Then the lender orders the wire to be sent to the title company.
-On closing day, your title company will receive the wire for your loan, ensure all funds have been received (lender and any buyer funds due).
+On closing day, your title company will receive the wire for your loan, make sure all funds have been received (lender and any buyer funds due).

+?
 Now, what do you do with your investment property?

 As an owner of investment property, you will need to decide how you will manage this asset.
-Did you buy a home for your son or daughter to live in while going college?
-If so, they may have friends who are interested in living off campus and your house may be perfect!
+Did you buy a home for your son or daughter to live in while going to college?
+If so, they may have friends who are interested in living off-campus and your house may be perfect!
 Your son or daughter can help you can find the right roommates for the home.

 The right agent will make recommendations as you go through the process.
-While the ultimate decision rests with the buyer, input from an experienced agent with a proven track record negotiating will result in a buyer purchasing the right property at the right price.
+While the final decision rests with the buyer, advice from an experienced agent with a proven track record negotiating will result in a buyer purchasing the right property at the right price.

-You want an aggressive agent who is proactive, knowledgeable and professional.
+You want an aggressive agent who is proactive, knowledgeable, and professional.
 While most agents come across as friendly and helpful, you need to dig deeper and understand how well this agent will work for you in achieving your Real Estate goals.

 Do you know how important the negotiation skills of your Realtor is to your successful real estate purchase?
 There are multiple “negotiating” points in a real estate transaction.

 The first point of negotiation is the purchase contract.
-By having market knowledge and experience in the market your agent can help you position an offer that gets accepted and makes business sense for you.
+By having market knowledge and experience in the market your agent can help you position the offer that gets accepted and makes business sense for you.